TERM OF REFERENCE OF AUDIT COMMITTEE

 2.1.
 The Audit Committee shall be appointed by the Board of Directors from amongst their members and shall consist of at least three (3) members.

 2.2.
-All the Audit Committee members must be Non-Executive Directors with a majority of them being Independent Directors.
+All the Audit Committee members must be Independent Non-Executive Directors.

 2.3.
 At least one (1) member of the Audit Committee:-

-- if he is not a member of the Malaysian Institute of Accountants, he must have at least 3 years’ working experience and:-
+2. if he is not a member of the Malaysian Institute of Accountants, he must have at least 3 years’ working experience and:

 (aa) he must have passed the examinations specified in Part I of the First Schedule of the Accountants Act 1967; or